 The experience of practising your skills will enhance your own professional growth, and where appropriate, provide good evidence of your skills to a future employer.

 Details of the current opportunities can be found below.

 - Researcher-Led Initiatives Fund

-The Researcher-Led Initiative (RLI) Fund helps support your PhD journey and your career development.
-Funding is available to develop innovative activities which will support your career development and that of your peers.
+The Researcher-Led Initiative (RLI) Fund helps to develop innovative activities which will support your career development and that of your peers.

 The RLI Fund provides funding opportunities in one of the following categories: